Do not trust the PASSWORD EXPIRATION NOTICE scam

 How do spam campaigns infect computers?

-Text presented in the PASSWORD EXPIRATION NOTICE email letter:
+Text presented in the PASSWORD EXPIRATION NOTICE email message:

 Subject: Important- Password Expiration Notice